 Our work began two decades ago in Madagascar's remote coastal communities and is growing globally.
 Across a dozen countries, we're partnering with traditional fishers and community organisations to design, scale, strengthen and sustain fisheries management and conservation at the community level.

-We are currently reaching more than 663,000 people, who are collectively managing over 16,000 km2 of coast and ocean.
-Our strategy focuses on accelerating our expansion in the southeast Asian archipelagos and the Western Indian Ocean, with priority regions identified through a multicriteria hotspot analysis.
-We are also initiating exploratory partnerships in West Africa and the Bay of Bengal.
+We are currently reaching more than half a million people, whose communities are collectively managing over 20,000 km2 of coastal waters.
+Our strategy focuses on this approach in Asia-Pacific, the West Indian Ocean, West Africa and Latin America & Caribbean.